MathFlow: Enhancing the Perceptual Flow of MLLMs for Visual Mathematical Problems

-\item \textbf{FlowVerse benchmark:} We introduce a comprehensive benchmark specifically designed to evaluate the visual mathematical problem-solving capabilities of MLLMs across its meticulously crafted six problem versions. \item \textbf{MathFlow pipeline:} We propose a modular pipeline that decouples the problem-solving process into perception and inference, not only enhancing the model's ability to extract and reason with multimodal information effectively, but also empowering LLMs to handle visual math problems. \item \textbf{MathFlow-P-7B model:} We develop a perceptive mathematics model, an MLLM specifically optimized for visual mathematical problems, demonstrating state-of-the-art performance across various benchmarks. \end{itemize}
+\item \textbf{FlowVerse benchmark:} We introduce a comprehensive benchmark specifically designed to evaluate the visual mathematical problem-solving capabilities of MLLMs across its meticulously crafted six problem versions. \item \textbf{MathFlow pipeline:} We propose a modular pipeline that decouples the visual mathematical problem-solving process into perception and inference, not only enhancing the model's ability to extract and reason with multimodal information effectively, but also empowering LLMs to handle visual math problems. \item \textbf{MathFlow-P-7B model:} We develop a perceptive mathematics model, an MLLM specifically optimized for visual mathematical problems, demonstrating state-of-the-art performance across various benchmarks. \end{itemize}